-Parents could save money by investing in a property for their children, rather than renting accommodation for 3-4 years (or more, depending on how far the studying goes) while they study.
+Parents could save money by investing in a property for their children rather than renting accommodation for the duration of their studying.
 In a similar way, buying a house to accommodate a group of students could mean earning a decent rental income.